Pan–tilt–zoom camera: Video surveillance

 Modern surveillance systems cannot function without pan-tilt-zoom cameras.
 Because of their mobility, these cameras can always keep an eye on a certain region while also focusing on any questionable activity.
 Using PTZ cameras for video surveillance is helpful in a wide variety of settings, including but not limited to guard posts, courtrooms, supermarkets, airports, museums, stores, and restaurants.

-Video Conferencing
+Video conferencing

-Video conferences may benefit from the use of PTZ cameras.
+Video conferences could benefit from the use of PTZ cameras.
 The recent health crisis has increased the popularity of online events in particular.
-Remote attendees may tune in to events in real-time thanks to pan-tilt-zoom cameras that stream live video to displays at the venue.
-The main auditorium and the other training rooms are both suitable locations for the installation of PTZ cameras, where they may be utilized during seminars and conferences.
+Remote attendees may tune in to events in real time thanks to pan-tilt-zoom cameras that stream live video to displays at the venue.
+The main auditorium and the other training rooms are both suitable locations for the installation of PTZ cameras, which may be utilized during seminars and conferences.
 With this simple arrangement, the whole event may be seen.

-What is the Range of the PTZ Cameras?